Medals and Prizes

 The Stephen D. Guarino Memorial Award in Industrial Engineering and Operations Research

-A certificate and cash prize established by a gift from Roger Guarino (1951) in memory of his son.
-To be awarded to one outstanding senior in the Industrial Engineering and Operations Research Department who, in the opinion of the faculty and Board of Managers of the Columbia Engineering School Alumni Association, has been active in undergraduate activities and has displayed leadership, school spirit, and scholarship achievement.
+A certificate and cash prize established by a gift from Roger Guarino ’51 in memory of his son.
+Awarded to outstanding seniors in the Department of Industrial Engineering and Operations Research who, in the opinion of the faculty and Board of Managers of the Columbia Engineering Alumni Association, have been active in undergraduate activities and have displayed leadership, school spirit, and scholarship achievement.
+Students are awarded a monetary prize and a personalized crystal award.

 The Wlliam A. Hadley Award in Mechanical Engineering